nanoporetech/tombo/README.rst

 ..

+    Only R9.4/5 data is supported at this time.

+    DNA or RNA is automatically determined from FAST5s (set explicitly with `--dna` or `--rna`).

     FAST5 files need not contain Events data, but must contain Fastq slot.

-    Only R9.4/5 data (DNA or RNA) is supported at this time.
-Processing of other samples may produce sub-optimal results.
+See `annotate_raw_with_fastqs` for pre-processing of raw FAST5s.

 Identify Modified Bases
 ^^^^^^^^^^^^^^^^^^^^^^^

 ::

-    # comparing to an alternative 5mC model
+    # comparing to an alternative 5mC model (recommended method)
     tombo test_significance --fast5-basedirs path/to/native/dna/fast5s/ \
         --alternate-bases 5mC --statistics-file-basename sample_compare